 - Pads can be easily removed and folded up before washing.

-- Washing reusable pads properly is very important to keep them hygienic but also easy.
-The most comprehensive way to wash them is to let them soak in cold water overnight with some tea tree oil or hydrogen peroxide and then throw them in the washing machine for a standard 40-degree wash with no softener and only light detergent.
+- Washing reusable pads properly is important to keep them hygienic.
+The most comprehensive way to clean them is to let them soak in cold water overnight with some tea tree oil or hydrogen peroxide and then throw them in the washing machine for a standard 40-degree wash with no softener and only light detergent.
 Letting them soak for 30-minutes or so will also do the trick.

 - Drying reusable pads properly is important.
 It’s best to air dry in the warm sun and fresh air, but drying next to a radiator is also fine, so long as the drying process is relatively quick.

-- Bloodstains should be minimal but even so, they won’t pose any health or hygiene problems and once dry, the pads should be fresh and ready to use!
+- Bloodstains should be minimal, but they won’t pose any health or hygiene problems, and once dry, the pads should be fresh and ready to use!